bee-travels/bee-travels-python/src/currencyexchange/README.md

 > [http://127.0.0.1:7878](http://127.0.0.1:7878) for documentation about this API's endpoints and a `try-it-out` test harness to actually run the API calls.

 ![expected browser swagger](./doc/images/expected-browser-swagger.png)

+# Development Notes

+These notes describe the process that was used to build this Python microservice

 ## Install the pre-requisites